nccshecodes/shecodes-2020/src/posts/2018-04-17/documenting-code-luxury-or-necessity.md

 ---
 date: '2018-04-17'
 featureImage: src/posts/2018-04-17/documenting-your-code-gratisography.png
-featureImageAlt: "Looking up through a sculpture of metal letters spiralling up towards a blue sky."
+featureImageAlt: Looking up through a sculpture of metal letters spiralling up towards a blue sky.
 metaDesc: >
   Documenting your code is a marmite topic.
 Google spews forth articles either dead against the idea or all for it.
 There's no room for sitting on the fence.
 metaTitle: Documenting code - luxury or necessity?